A detector-based measurement theory for quantum field theory: Causal behaviour

 We conclude that the non-selective POVM does not affect the expectation value of any local observable outside the causal influence region of the detector.
 Of particular importance is the case when we take \mbox{$\hat{A}=\phih(t_1,\bm{x}_1)\cdots\phih(t_n,\bm{x}_n)$}, with all $(t_1,\bm{x}_1),\hdots,(t_n,\bm{x}_n)$ outside the causal support of the interaction region, i.e. spacelike separated from the interaction region.
 Then Eq.~\eqref{non-selective and initial are the same when spacelike} allows us to conclude that the corresponding $n$-point functions do not change under the non-selective update.

-Therefore, if we are in the regimes where causality is respected by the coupling between detector and field (e.g., pointlike detectors in any scenario or spatially smeared detectors in the scales identified in~\cite{Pipo2021}), the projective measurement performed \textit{on the detector} is safe from any causality issues\footnote{For the sake of brevity, we will not restate the conditions under which particle detector models behave causally and will just state that the particle detector models are causal.
-The facts that should be acknowledged throughout this manuscript are that a pointlike detector is fully causal, that its quantum dynamics is non-singular (when switched on carefully) and that the causality violations (if any) of the model come through (well-controlled) smearing scales.} of the kind exposed in ``Impossible measurements on quantum fields''~\cite{Sorkin1993}.
+The effect of the rank-one projective measurement performed \textit{on the detector} is thus restricted to the causal future of the interaction region between the detector and the field.
+In particular, it is bounded in every spacelike hypersurface of the Minkowski spacetime.
+This feature contrasts with the effect (studied by Sorkin in~\cite{Sorkin1993}) of a finite-rank projective measurement performed \textit{on the field}, which affects the whole future half of the spacetime determined by the spacelike hypersurface in which the measurement is considered to be performed~\cite{Sorkin1993}.
+Therefore, if we are in the regimes where causality is respected by the coupling between detector and field (e.g., pointlike detectors in any scenario or spatially smeared detectors in the scales identified in~\cite{Pipo2021}), the projective measurement performed on the detector is safe from any causality issues\footnote{For the sake of brevity, from now on we will not restate the conditions under which particle detector models behave causally and will just state that the particle detector models are causal.
+The facts that should be acknowledged throughout this manuscript are that a pointlike detector is fully causal, that its quantum dynamics is non-singular (when switched on carefully) and that the causality violations (if any) of the model come through (well-controlled) smearing scales.
+For a more careful recapitulation of these conditions, see Section~\ref{section: introduction}.} of the kind exposed in ``Impossible measurements on quantum fields''~\cite{Sorkin1993}.
+The existence of physically motivated regimes that set the limits of validity of the particle detector model distinguishes this approach from the performance of infinite-rank projective measurements on the field, where faster-than-light signalling is allowed in general~\cite{Borsten2021}.
 Moreover, Eq.~\eqref{A rho phi} also shows that, for the non-selective update, expectation values of arbitrary observables only depend on the joint state of the field and the detector after the interaction, and not on the measurement performed on the detector.
 Indeed, the non-selective measurement eliminates the entanglement that the detector and the field acquired through the interaction, but it does not change the partial state of the field, as Eq.~\eqref{non-selective updated state as a trace} explicitly shows.
 This is of course a physically reasonable feature of the update: we have specified that the measurement is performed after the interaction is switched off, but it could be some arbitrary amount of time after this.
 The physical change of the field state due to the measurement is due only to the physical coupling between the detector and the field, and not to the fact that we decide to do a projective measurement on the detector after this interaction.
 This is because the projective measurement acts only on the detector once the interaction has been switched off, and it does not provide additional information since being non-selective the outcome is not known.
 This important interpretational point will be revisited when we consider the update rule for selective measurements, where the state of the field has to be updated consistently with the concrete outcome of the measurement.